 The new law requires the installation of an interlock for first-time offenders with a BAC of .08 or greater if they choose to drive following a DWI arrest during a license suspension.
 The previous law allowed arrested DWI offenders to obtain a non-interlock restricted license following arrest.
 The law allows for drivers arrested for DWI to either apply for an interlock 15 days after arrest or choose not to drive.
 The interlock-restricted license period is at least 90 days for first-time offenders and 180 days for repeat offenders.
 Courts can also order an interlock upon conviction per current law.

-If you have any questions as it relates to Ignition Interlock or DWI in the state of Texas contact the Mario Madrid Law Firm today.
-We have experienced Houston DWI lawyers that can help you better understand your legal rights.
-We will also guide you through the steps of avoiding fees and penalties.
+If you have any questions as it relates to Ignition Interlock or DWI in the state of Texas contact Madrid Law today.

 July 4th, 2016 DWI Possibilities